 To be considered for a leave of absence, a student must complete a Leave of Absence form from the Student Life office.
 If students are seeking a leave for academic reasons, students must arrange this experience with their academic advisor and receive approval by the Registrar’s Office; for non-academic reasons, approval must be received from the Dean of Student Life.
 If the reason for the leave is medical or psychological, documentation will be required to support the request.
 Students will also need to meet with the following offices as necessary: Student Life, Financial Aid, and Student Accounts.

 Students granted a leave of absence, and who are in good standing with the College, will be able to access their Northland College email during the approved leave and will receive information regarding registration.
-During the last semester of a leave of absence, students will have the opportunity to pre-register for the following semester by contacting the Director of Career Education and Retention.
+During the last semester of a leave of absence, students will have the opportunity to pre-register for the following semester by contacting their academic advisor.
 Students will be assisted in their re-enrollment process, and their return to the College will be coordinated with other campus offices as appropriate.
 Housing and financial aid applications completed within the stated timelines will be considered as on-time applicants.
 Northland financial aid awards will be in the same proportion and amounts as the last date of attendance.
 Students are not eligible to reside on campus, attend classes, or participate in regular campus activities during their leave of absence.

 When students obtain a leave from the college after the start of a semester, the policy for grades assigned to courses for which they are registered is the same as the course withdrawal policy.
 On the leave application form, students must indicate the last day of class attendance.
 Students taking a leave prior to the mid-semester date do so without academic penalty and are assigned a grade of “W.” If students take a leave after the deadline for individual course withdrawals and up to two weeks before the end of the semester, they will not receive a “W”; instead, they will receive the earned letter grades as assigned by their faculty.